reinier/simple-annotate/readme.md

 # Simple Annotate

-A simple way to annotate interactive prototypes.
+A simple way to annotate interactive prototypes. *Work in progress.*

 ## Install with [Bower](http://bower.io)
 `bower install simple-annotate --save`

 ## Use in your prototype
-Just include the JS and CSS (make sure the paths to the images are correct) and create a .annotation div with annotation in it.
+Just include the JS and CSS (make sure the paths to the images are correct) and create a div with the class `annotation` with annotations in it.
+An example of this can be seen in [wireframework.com](http://www.wireframework.com) (click the question mark at the bottom left).